 Another important tool which has been developed over many years is the steerable downhole motor assembly.
 Conventional drilling of vertical wells occasionally requires downhole motors placed above the drill bit to help penetrate particularly hard rock formations.
 Adding the ability to steer these motors means that a well’s path can be controlled while continuing to drill.
 This allows us to introduce the deviation in the well’s path, carefully steering the drill bit into a horizontal path.

 Bonanza Creek is currently developing its Wattenberg position exclusively utilizing horizontal drilling.
 This technique allows us to recover more oil and natural gas for less cost than the traditional vertical method of drilling that has been used in this field for decades.

 A horizontal development program not only possesses more attractive economics, it also minimizes our impact on the surface as each section requires less wells to develop the same amount of resource.
 Fewer wells on the surface help us avoid negative impact to the environment and allow us to be a good neighbor to the communities in which we operate.

 Hydraulic fracturing has been used to extract oil and natural gas for decades, having first been used in Kansas in 1947.
-Since then, over 2.5 million fracture treatments have taken place around the world and a majority of U.S. domestic production comes from hydraulically fractured wells.
+Since then, over 2.5 million fracture treatments have taken place around the world.
+A majority of U.S. domestic production comes from hydraulically fractured wells.

-These operations carried out by Bonanza Creek in the Wattenberg Field occur at depths greater than 6,000 feet below the surface and the Cotton Valley sands in Arkansas at depths between 6,500 and 9,000 feet below the surface.
-This process is usually performed at the start of the life of a well and the well can produce on for 30-50 years without needing further treatment.
+These operations carried out by Bonanza Creek in the Wattenberg Field occur at depths greater than 6,000 feet below the surface, and in the Cotton Valley sands in Arkansas at depths between 6,500 and 9,000 feet below the surface.
+This process is usually performed at the start of the life of a well, which can then produce for 30-50 years without needing further treatment.